Opportunities for Educators

-Nanoscience Professional Development Workshop for High School Teachers - June 17-19, 2020.
+Virtual Nanoscience Professional Development Workshop for High School Teachers - virtual activities will take place the weeks of July 13th, July 20th, and July 27th.
 Nanoscience is revolutionizing the fields of chemistry, biology, physics, earth science, and engineering!
 Nanomaterials that are 1-100 nanometers in length act much differently than their larger counterparts and, as a result, are quite useful in tackling scientific problems of this age.
-Our interactive, hands-on, professional development workshop will expose you to the wild (and tiny) world of nanoscience and nanotechnology!
 You will get resources for your classroom and will learn fun and relevant activities to engage your students in the future of science!
 Interested in attending?
 Register now!

 Opportunity for northern California teachers: The nanofacilities at Stanford (nano@stanford) offers a four-day Summer Institute for Middle School Teachers (SIMST) June 29 - July 2, 2020.
 Selected teachers will learn about the physical concepts underlying nanotechnology and nanoscience in simple terms.
 Teachers will also develop lesson plans and receive hands-on activities that bring nanoscience into the classroom.
 After fully participating in SIMST, teachers can receive up to a $800 stipend ($500 after completion of SIMST, $300 after implementing a nano lesson in the classroom).
 Please note there is no additional travel or lodging stipend.
 Applicants will be accepted on a rolling basis.
 Final day to submit an application is May 29, 2020.